-The relationship between freelance writers and marketing managers or editors is a symbiotic one.
-Freelance writers rely on dependable editors to ensure they have clear guidelines and a regular income source.
+The relationship between freelancers and marketing managers or editors is a symbiotic one.
+Freelancers rely on dependable editors to ensure they have clear guidelines and a regular income source.
 Editors need reliable freelancers who can deliver content they’re expecting by the deadlines they’ve set.

 What’s more, the more established the relationship, the more likely both parties will benefit.
 Editors can expect that long-term freelancers will follow through with their promises, meet deadlines, and deliver content that fits their expectations.
-Freelancers can be satisfied that their long-term editors will pay them regularly, provide them the content development support, and offer them ongoing assignments.
+Freelancers can be satisfied that their long-term editors will pay them regularly, provide them content development support, and offer them ongoing assignments.